 - Be careful with “Central European Summer Time” and “Central European Time”, time changes in Germany according to summer and winter.

-- Any form of the electronic device even phone are not allowed in document submission counter.
+- Any form of the electronic device even phone are not allowed in the document submission counter.
 So keep all the information ready with you in hard copy.

 Application form for German national visa

 The first option is to fill the national visa online and take a printout of the same with you.
-You can also download the form and fill it with a pen but make sure you fill all in capital letter.
+You can also download the form and fill it with a pen but make sure you fill all in capital letters.
 Do not provide any false information in any form, as you need to sign the declaration for it.
 If somebody represents you legally, you need to submit legal representative information too.
 Fill the form carefully and feel free to ask in the Facebook group if you find it difficult to fill it.